-How Much Are Conveyancing Searches in Manchester?
+How Much Are Conveyancing Searches in Stockport?

 Conveyancing searches are an important part of the conveyancing process.
 They are made up of a Local Authority Search, an Environmental Search and a Water and Drainage Search.
 Conveyancing searches will be organised by your conveyancer and they will reveal any legal or environmental issues regarding the property or area around the property.

 The main conveyancing search will be the Local Authority Search that will be provided by Stockport council.
 The Local Authority Search is made up of two parts, the LLC1 and the CON29 form.
 According to Stockport Borough Council, the total cost for a full Local Authority Search will be £144.

 For the LLC1 alone it will cost £6 and £138 for the CON29 form only.
 For each question on the CON290 form it will cost £16.80 and £38.40 for an extra parcel of land.
 Your conveyancer will be responsible for arranging these searches and explaining them to you.
 You shouldn’t underestimate the importance of hiring a conveyancer to take care of the legal side of buying a house.

 The LLC1 form is an Official Certificate of Search on the Local Land Charges Register and will reveal important information on the property or land you plan to buy.

 The CON29 form is a set of enquiries and questions into the property and land you plan to buy.

 £144 inc VAT

 This is the cost for a full Local Authority Search including both the LLC1 and CON29.